grafana/tempo/docs/sources/tempo/operations/grafana_datasource.md

 * If the `TempoStack` is deployed using the gateway, you'll need to provide authentication information  to Grafana, along with the URL of the tenant it wants to access.

-* If the gateway is not used, then you need to make sure Grafana can access to the `frontend-query` endpoints.
+* If the gateway is not used, then you need to make sure Grafana can access to the `query-frontend` endpoints.

 ## Use with gateway